Emily Steele Sculpture Collection Fund

 Of someone’s soul, inspire and ablaze.

-If you share in the Emily Steele Collection Fund’s vision to provide support to share this collection for the public to enjoy and to provide operational support of The Arts Center, consider donating to this fund.
+If you share in the vision for the public to be able to enjoy this collection and to provide operational support of The Arts Center, consider donating to this fund.
+For more information on loans from the collection, Contact Curator, Jennie Castle.